Andalucia, Via de la Plata

+Andalucia or Andalusia in English, is a province of South of Spain, on the Via de la Plata.
 Catholicism and local folklore.
-Traditional dress in all areas of Andalusia tends to be colorful and involve various head coverings reminiscent of a Muslim past.
+Traditional dress in all areas of Andalusia tends to be colourful and involve various head coverings reminiscent of a Muslim past.
 Cities like Almeria are influenced by both Granada and Murcia, with the use of traditional head coverings.
 The sombrero de labrador, meaning worker’s hats made of black velvet are a signature style of this area.
 The region also has a rich musical tradition that is mostly derived from Arab songs called cartageneras.
 Seville the largest province in Andalusia holds the Semana Santa the largest festival in Spain.
 During the festival religious fraternities dress as penitents (pilgrim worshipers) carrying huge altars.
 Songs and dances known as sevilanas, which demonstrate Middle-Easter origins are performed at such festivals.
 Overall, all the regions of Andalusia have developed distinct customs, but all share a connectedness to Catholicism and the region’s Arabic cultural past.

 Cereal-based dishes include migas de harina in eastern Andalusia (a bit closer to a porridge than what migas means elsewhere in Spain) and a sweeter, more aromatic porridge called poleá in western Andalusia.
 Vegetables form the basis of such dishes as alboronía (similar to ratatouille) and the chopped salad known as pipirrana or piriñaca.
 Hot and cold soups based in olive oil, garlic, bread, tomato and peppers include gazpacho, salmorejo, porra antequerana, ajo caliente, sopa campera, or—using almonds instead of tomato—ajoblanco.